mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 ##### 03. PROCESSING: Load UNOSAT data

 Lucky for us, Processing comes with some built in functionality to read data in a CSV.
 Let's start with a new file.
 Name it whatever you' like.
-In order for Processing to read the file, move the file into the same folder as your new Processing sketch.
+In order for Processing to read our CSV, we must move the CSV into the same folder as your new Processing sketch.
 Let's now write some code to read the csv:

 ```Processing
 //Global variable to hold csv table